General FAQs

 For Nursing Mothers, the Center has two dedicated locations:

-SNA will provide a Baggage Check on Tuesday, July 15 from 7:00am to 5:00pm.
+SNA will provide a Baggage Check on Tuesday, July 14, from 7:00 am to 5:00 pm.
 SNA is happy to provide this complimentary service to all attendees and exhibitors.
 SNA is not liable for bags left anywhere else.

 Literature displays are confined to booths in the Exhibit Hall.
 If you are not an exhibitor, you are not permitted to distribute any literature to our attendees.
 It will be confiscated if we see it in an unauthorized location.

 It’s easy to increase your company’s brand awareness and generate new leads with print and digital advertising opportunities from SNA—including our official ANC publications.
-Additionally, our advertising sales partners from MCI, Dan Kaste and Christina Kardon, will be on site at #ANC24 and available to meet with you.

 This is an unauthorized publication produced by an outside source.
 They are not associated in any way with SNA.
 Copies left in the BCEC or at SNA hotels will be confiscated and discarded.
 We have also observed that most attendees do not read this publication when handed to them in public areas and they typically go into the trash.